Roaring Twenties: Psychoanalysis

-Other influential proponents of psychoanalysis included Alfred Adler (1870–1937), Karen Horney (1885–1952), and Helene Deutsch (1884–1982).
+Other influential proponents of psychoanalysis included Alfred Adler (1870–1937), Karen Horney (1885–1952), Carl Jung (1875–1961), Otto Rank (1884–1939), Helene Deutsch (1884–1982), and Freud's daughter Anna (1895–1982).
 Adler argued that a neurotic individual would overcompensate by manifesting aggression.
 Porter notes that Adler's views became part of "an American commitment to social stability based on individual adjustment and adaptation to healthy, social forms".

 Culture

 Immigration restrictions

 The United States became more anti-immigration in policy.
 The Emergency Quota Act of 1921, intended to be a temporary measure, set numerical limitations on immigration from countries outside the Western Hemisphere, capped at approximately 357,000 total annually.
 The Immigration Act of 1924 made permanent a more restrictive total cap of around 150,000 per annum, based on the National Origins Formula system of quotas limiting immigration to a fraction proportionate to an ethnic group's existing share of the United States population in 1920.
 The goal was to freeze the pattern of European ethnic composition, and to exclude almost all Asians.
 Hispanics were not restricted.

 Australia, New Zealand, and Canada also sharply restricted or ended Asian immigration.
 In Canada, the Chinese Immigration Act of 1923 prevented almost all immigration from Asia.
 Other laws curbed immigration from Southern and Eastern Europe.